All I Want Is You (album): Music and lyrics

 According to Jason Newman from MTV Buzzworthy, All I Want Is You is "a diverse album rooted in R&B and hip-hop, thoughtfully laced with elements of classic rock, funk and electro".
 Marc Hogan from Spin said it featured neo soul music, while AllMusic critic David Jeffries described it as a "slick" and "sexy" synthesis of influences from Prince, Kanye West, and electro.
 "Girls Like You" and "Hard Way" feature aggressive hip hop beats, while "Pay Me" and "To the Moon" explore European electronic music and EDM, respectively.

 According to Tom Hull, the album is an attempt at R&B's "love man" archetype, set against "slinky, marginally funky rhythm[s]".
 The album's first half features two romantic songs, an interlude, a song about a prostitute, and another about a quickie.
 The closing track "My Piece" uses a "piece"-"peace" homonym.
 Jeffries said the album featured Miguel's "sly sense of humor".
 On "Sure Thing", Miguel sang about loyalty in a passionate committed relationship.
+"Girl with the Tattoo Enter.lewd" is an ethereal a cappella interlude, and was named one of the best album interludes in a list by Billboard.